TechItAllServices/project-terminal/README.md

 ----------------------------------------------------

 Info Genreated by chatGPT.
 If icon is a ✔️info is correct.
-If icon below is ⚠️info is not checked and might be wring.
+If icon below is ⚠️info is not checked and might be wrong.
 If icon is ❗ info is incorrect!

 Status: ✔️